 Before I could walk, my mom was taking me to places around our hometown, the SF Bay Area.
 Looking at old photographs, you can see me clutching a baby bottle and walking around confidently.

 From then on, the adventures grew.
 She took my siblings and I to national parks (lucky because there’s quite a few in California), introduced us to our grandparents in Korea, and took us on a cross-country trip across the States on Amtrak (it involved a lot of Nintendo DS playing).
 Through these adventures, my mom illustrated how so much of the world is left unseen and instilled a curiosity in me to continue exploring to seek greater understanding of the world around us and provide context for the world which we live in.

 Since then, I’ve grown a bit taller and I fall a bit less (most of the time).
-Now, I spend a ridiculous amount of time thinking about eating pho in Vietnam, swimming under the waterfalls in Thailand, temple hopping in Cambodia and hiking Machu Picchu.
+Now, I spend a ridiculous amount of time thinking about eating pho in Vietnam, swimming under the waterfalls in Thailand, temple hopping in Cambodia, hiking Machu Picchu, and crossing off more items on my travel bucket list.
 Aside from this, I am interested in healthcare, particularly in how we can optimize insights gleaned from data to drive strategy to improve patient outcomes.
-I recently completed my Master’s in Public Health at Yale University, with a focus on healthcare management, and will be an advocate for employee wellness at a healthcare organization.
+I recently completed my Master’s in Public Health at Yale University, with a focus on healthcare management, and will be in a leadership development program at a healthcare organization.
 Want to learn more?
 (I’m flattered)

 For a specific list of Heesun’s visited countries, click here.